A lot or a little?

 - Subjects: Math: geometry, numbers

-Science: astronomy, ecosystems, physics
+Science: astronomy, ecosystems and the environment, physics

 Social Studies: history